Hagfish

 What did he say, anyway, in his polyester suit, holding a case of knives?

-Ma’am, go ahead and clear your kitchen table and fix up a pot of coffee while I demonstrate how these knives will improve your life, oh, you already own a nice set, let’s take a look, aren’t you sweet, honey, these are cheap, so cheap they’re dangerous, so I’m going to offer you a 15 percent discount, frugality is good until you lose a finger, no need to wait until your husband comes home, I don’t like it when my time is wasted and I’m sure he doesn’t either, how about another coffee while you grab your checkbook, that’s right, you need the best tools to work in the most sacred part of the home, which everyone knows is a woman’s kitchen, congrats, sweetie, we just made your life better, and before I leave, I’m sure you have some friends who need this upgrade to their life too?
+Ma’am, go clear your kitchen table and fix up a pot of coffee while I demonstrate how these knives will improve your life.
+Oh, you already own a nice set, let’s take a look.
+Haha, aren’t you sweet, these are a cheap set of knives, so cheap they’re dangerous.
+I’m going to offer you a 15 percent discount, since frugality is only a virtue until you lose a finger.
+No, no. No need to wait until your husband comes home, I don’t like it when my time is wasted and I’m sure he doesn’t either, how about another coffee while you grab your checkbook, that’s right, you need good tools to work in the most sacred area of the home, which is a woman’s kitchen.
+Congrats, hon, we just made your life better, and before I leave, I’m sure you have some friends who need this upgrade to their happiness too?

 Slime would work well against high pressure sales, I suspect.